larrygrpolanco/rhetorical-move-step-analysis-study/PILOT_DESIGN.md

 2. Few-shot learning provides moderate improvements over zero-shot
 3. Prompt specificity matters for accuracy

-**Extension:** While Kim & Lu focused on single-run accuracy, I systematically evaluate **annotation consistency** - a critical but unexplored dimension for practical deployment of LLM as annotation tools in genre analysis.
+**Extension:** While Kim & Lu focused on single-run accuracy, I systematically evaluate **annotation consistency** - a critical but yet to be explored dimension for practical deployment of LLM as annotation tools in genre analysis.

 ---